kontena/pharos-cluster/README.md

   ca_certificate: ./etcd_certs/ca.pem
 ```

+You need to specify all Etcd peer endpoints in the list.

 Certificate and corresponding key is used to authenticate the access to Etcd.
 The paths used are relative to the path where the `cluster.yml` file was loaded from.

 ## Addons